 Can I report my suspicions of fraud in confidence to the NHSCFA?

-All information you provide will be
+All information you provide will be treated in

 There are two ways of reporting that determine how your personal details are handled.

 Linked - If you have no concerns about your personal details being linked to the information you are providing (or if you are reporting something in an official capacity as part of your job).
 This means that your details will be held with the information and made available to the investigating officer.
 This will allow us to contact you easily if anything needs to be clarified.

 Separated - If you are happy to provide your personal details to NHS Counter Fraud Authority but would like your personal details separated from the information you are providing.
 Measures will be taken on receipt to ensure that the information that you have provided does not reveal your identity.
 Your personal details will not be disclosed to anyone including the investigating officer without your permission unless we are obliged by law, or it is in the wider public interest.

 Can I report my suspicions of fraud anonymously to the NHSCFA?